daiHash/cc-solo-project-api/README.md

-# cc-solo-project-api
+# This was created during my time as a student at Code Chrysalis
-API for the solo project at CC
+API for the solo project at Code Chrysalis